jxhou/ContentExplorer/design docs/Router.md

 ```
 where DashboardModule is imported at the beginning, and `{ path: 'dashboard', loadChildren: () => DashboardModule },` in route configuration, while DashboardModule can define its own nested routes internally just like any lazy loaded module.  'settings' and 'report' are real lazy loading modules.

+See also the same implementation of this app
+  path: 'EagerlyLoaded',
+in \ContentExplorer\src\app\routing\app.route.ts

 6. Add routes to route configuration programmatically.
-Besides configure route using ROUTES token (which RouterModule.forRoot/forChild use internally), Router interface can be used to add routes to the configuration, which is what used in settings page implementation below.
+Besides configuring route using ROUTES token (which RouterModule.forRoot/forChild use internally), Router interface can be used to add routes to the configuration, which is what used in settings page implementation below.

 ## Settings module implementation with dynamic routing

 ### Goal of settings page implementation
 The settings page is designed to host setting pages from different modules.
-The settings page acts as a container for setting page from any module without any existing knowledge.
-When a new module with setting page is created, it should be able to add its setting page to settings container without changing the settings container.
+The settings page acts as a container for setting pages from any module without any existing knowledge.
+Whenever we create a new module, we can also create a setting's page.
+Then we can register with the settings container the setting's page, which will surface in the setting's container.

 ### implementation 1: see dynamicSetting/v1 branch
-setting.component.ts uses material tab control (<nav mat-tab-nav-bar>), which tab behavior using <router-outlet>.
+setting.component.ts uses material tab control (<nav mat-tab-nav-bar>), with its own children routing using an embedded <router-outlet>.

+In this implementation, SettingsModule expose a method (withRoutes) to register a list of routes for setting's pages.

 The SettingsModule
 src/app/settings/settings.module.ts
 ```